mayhemer/logan/README.md

   * when `value` has a value, it will be set under the name as a property on the object that you can then search by and examine
   * when `value` has a value and merge = true, it will be joined with the pre-existing value with ','
   * when `value` is undefined, the property will be removed from the object
-  * when `value` is a function it will be called with one argument being the existing property value or 0 (a number) when the property has not yet been set, the result of the function is then stored as a new property value (ignoring the `merge` argument!); this is convenient for counters
+  * when `value` is a function it will be called with two argument, the first being the existing property value or 0 (a number, convenient for counters) when the property has not yet been set, the second is the object, the result of the function is  stored as a new property value (ignoring the `merge` argument!);
   * the `merge` argument can be a function too, called with one argument being the object
   * note that reading a property back is only possible via direct access on object's `props` simple object (a hashtable); it's strongly discouraged to modify this array directly as it would break properties history capture (seek)
 - `.propIfNull("name", value)`: sets the property but only when it's not already present; use to set a property only once